AtomDB/pyatomdb/pyatomdb/docs/index.rst

-pyatomdb is a selection of utilities designed to interact with the AtomDB database.
+PyAtomDB is a selection of utilities designed to interact with the `AtomDB database <https://www.atomdb.org>`_ .
 Currently, these utilities are in a far from finished format, however progress on this is ongoing.
 These have been taken from a series of codes on my laptop which were useful.
 Some produce lots of unhelpful onscreen output.

 There are several different modules currently.
 These are: